What is a software licensing API?

 LicenseSeat provides a complete licensing API with native SDKs, so you can add licensing to your software without building infrastructure.

 REST API.
 A clean, documented API following Stripe-style conventions.
-Endpoints for validation, activation, deactivation, offline tokens, signing keys, and release management.
+Endpoints for validation, activation, deactivation, machine files, signing keys, release management, and legacy offline-token compatibility.
 Publishable keys for client-side use, standard rate limiting, and structured error responses.

 Native SDKs.
 Official SDKs for JavaScript/TypeScript, Swift, C#, and C++.
-Each SDK handles license validation, hardware fingerprinting, offline token verification, automatic background re-validation, and event-driven state management.
-All with feature parity across platforms.
+Each SDK handles license validation, hardware fingerprinting, offline verification, automatic background re-validation, and event-driven state management, while continuing to converge on the same machine-file-first offline model over time.

 Platform integrations.
 Beyond the core SDKs: Unity and Godot packages for game developers, an Unreal Engine plugin with Blueprint support, a JUCE standalone header for VST/AU/AAX audio plugin developers, React hooks for web apps, SwiftUI property wrappers for macOS/iOS apps, and ASP.NET Core dependency injection for server-side .NET.